Andrey04o/PeakVR/README.md

 | X (left) | Crouch |
 | Y (left) | Pause menu |

-Point the **left** controller at the item bar on your right wrist and pull the left trigger to select a slot.
-Point the **right** controller at the emote button on your left wrist to open the emote wheel.
-Calibrate your arm reach any time from the T-pose panel in the pause menu.

 | Select an item slot | Open the emote wheel |
 | --- | --- |